 Well Done Fleetwood In Bloom!

-Fleetwood Town Council are very pleased to announce that they have been awarded a silver-gilt medal in the North West Britain in Bloom RHS awards, 2017!
+Fleetwood Town Council were very pleased to announce that they were awarded a silver-gilt medal in the North West Britain in Bloom RHS awards, 2017!

 We’re proud to be in excellent company alongside accolades and distinctions achieved by the Willow Garden Project, Wyre Council, Friends of the Memorial Park and many other community entries that did so well in Fleetwood this year.